13 min read

 Drill breaks down queries very simply.
-It allows you to specify storage plug-ins, and Drill can connect to HBase, MapR-DB, MongoDB, Cassandra, and there’s a branch of it being built for Apache Phoenix.
+It allows you to specify storage plug-ins, and Drill can connect to HBase, MapR Database, MongoDB, Cassandra, and there’s a branch of it being built for Apache Phoenix.
 There are connectors that are currently being built for Elasticsearch.
 It can query delimited files, Parquet files, JSON files, and Avro files.
 When I talk about Drill, I usually talk about Drill being the SQL-on-everything query engine.
 You can reuse all your existing tools.
 It ships with ODBC and JDBC drivers so you can plug it in very easily within your development environment or into your BI tools.

 Drill does not require a third party metastore for security.
 It uses file system security, which means there's nothing new to learn, and nothing complicated to figure out.
 You have the ability to put security in groups on views, and on files in your data store, and query it.